playcanvas/attribute-parser/README.md

 }
 ```

-It takes the JSDocs and values and outputs the metadata in a serializable format.
+JSDocs tags are parsed and values and outputs the metadata in a serializable format.

 ### Usage